Homemade Mildew Preventers That Really Work

 Formula B was the second-place performer in the liquid group.
 It was certainly the best value.
 It cleaned well, prevented mildew from returning to the carpet, and greatly slowed mildew infection in the moist-environment test in the lab.

 We also tried treating with plain vinegar, which reportedly works on some hard surfaces, but testers found the smell a little too overpowering.
 A 10-percent solution of household bleach (3-percent sodium hypochlorite) was one of the best cleaners, but this has to be used with care.
 Bleach will bleed or degrade many fabrics, and can harm the marine environment.
-For complete results and more tips on keeping your boat mildew free, be sure to check out the entire article later this month at www.practical-sailor.com.
+For complete results and more tips on keeping your boat mildew free, be sure to check out the full test report on mildew preventatives at www.practical-sailor.com.